 I trusted Leann and honestly, she did it right, she did for me what I wasn’t sure in the beginning, offering my head wasn’t that bad after all, seemed like a win-win situation for everybody.

-So, what are we supposed to do now Leann, there are no more enemies?
-We owe nothing to none of those entities?
+“So, what are we supposed to do now Leann, there are no more enemies?
+We owe nothing to none of those entities?”

 “Nop, nothing at all Sheryl.
 Do you see what’s in front of us?
 Our future, finally our chance to be together.
 The opportunity that we even neglected in the past that now is setting in front of our noses, let’s make it happen Sheryl, you and me.”